chapainaashish/PyProjects/CONTRIBUTING.md

 **How to Contribute?**

-1. First, Fork this repository
+1. Fork this repository

-2. Second, clone the repository and do necessary changes
+2. Clone the repository

+3. Do necessary changes and do what you can contribute

-3. Third, Make a pull request
+3. Push changes and make pull request